 Are you still paying for a land line?
-If you are already paying for internet from company like Megapath, you should consider one of the many VOIP options to see if you can save some money.
+If you are already paying for internet, you should consider one of the many VOIP options to see if you can save some money.
 The good people at Ooma sent me their latest Ooma Telo to review and I like it quite a bit.

 You can win a Telo by entering our April Giveaway!
 Don’t miss this chance.

 The Ooma Telo is a sleek modern looking piece of telephony equipment.
 It looks great next to our LCD TV and will go with pretty much any décor.
 The controls are operated by touch like a touch pad and feel expensive.

 It took me less than 5 minutes to activate the Telo on Ooma’s website.
 I just input the activation code found on the bottom of the unit, picked a new phone number, and gave them my contact information.
 After that, I just plugged in the Telo to the internet connection and the unit took a few minutes to boot up.
 At this point, the Telo couldn’t connect to the internet so I reset both the Telo and my cable modem.
 When everything booted up again, it was able to connect and I could make a call from my home phone.
 All in all, it was very easy and most people can do this.

 You also have the option of porting your old phone number if you’d like.
 It will cost $39.99 to do this or you can sign up for the premier plan ($119.99/year) and get the old number ported for free.

 You can pick up an Ooma Telo from Amazon for about $199.
 This is a bit pricey, but if you are paying $45 for a land line, you’ll recapture this cost in only 5-6 months.
 The thing I like most about Ooma is free long distance calling in the US.
 I always hated paying for the long distance calls.